wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Saving your report_

-Your first report visualization has been created, and your first Power BI report has been saved.
-You can now proceed to Exercise 3: Adding Related Data Visualizations.
+Creating a report from a single table is easy: simply check the fields that you want to display in a table visualization.
+But there's much more that you can do to visualize the data in a database or other data source.

 <a name="Exercise3"></a>
 ## Exercise 3: Add related data visualizations ##

 Now that you know how to create a simple visualization, it's easy to add related visualizations as well as create richer visualizations with more complex configurations.
 In the previous exercise, you visualized product data.
 In this exercise, you will work with customer data.

-1. Remove the existing table visualization by clicking **...** in the upper-right corner and clicking **Remove**.
+1. Remove the existing table visualization by clicking the ellipsis (**...**) in the upper-right corner and clicking **Remove**.

 	![Removing a visualization](Images/portal-remove-tiles.png)